 "We got guys running with our twos that weren't even going to play football, but we found them in science class after a tryout," Kiffin said.

 Kiffin said he feels more comfortable this spring, and it's clear his players share that sentiment.
-Understand: The transition to Kiffin was challenging for many.
+Understand, the transition to Kiffin was challenging for many.
 Carroll had become an icon at USC.
-All those five-star players he signed did so in large part in order to join Carroll's "win forever" cult of personality.
+All those five-star players he signed did so in large part to join Carroll's "win forever" cult of personality.
 Carroll was all about bottomless enthusiasm and optimism.
 Kiffin is a different bird.
 For some veteran players, his approach, which often included unvarnished criticism, was tough to take.

 "First spring, it was rough with getting guys to buy-in and accept that we didn't have Coach Carroll -- the 'there's a new coach, just deal with it,'" Barkley said.
 "Some guys were holding back and didn't like the way things were going."